pattan9955/tp/docs/DeveloperGuide.md

 **MSS**

-1.  `User` requests to delete a specific ingredient by specifying its name, quantity and expiry date.
+1.  `User` requests to delete a specific ingredient by specifying its name and expiry date.
-2.  `Fridgy` deletes the ingredient.
+2.  `Fridgy` removes the full quantity of the ingredient.

     Use case ends.

 **Extensions**

 * 1a.
-The name, quantity or expiry date is invalid.
+The name or expiry date is invalid.
     * `Fridgy` throws an error message.

     Use case ends.